 Let’s face it, some tasks are just boring.

-When you’re bored, your ability to concentrate flies out the window.
+And when you’re bored, your ability to concentrate takes a nosedive.

 Here are some tips to help boost your concentration when you’re just not that into the task at hand.